Ready to launch your own podcast? Book a strategy call.

 Strategic Communications Advisory For Visionary Founders

-Perhaps the most fascinating development in hardware innovation isn’t coming from traditional hardware companies at all.
-“You’re seeing that culturally, some of the best hardware products are now being developed by software companies where not the Apples or the Samsung, but companies like Google and Facebook and Amazon who are originally software companies are now developing very impressive and very formidable hardware products,” Michael observes.
+“You’re seeing that culturally, some of the best hardware products are now being developed by software companies where not the Apples or the Samsung, but companies like Google and Facebook and Amazon,” Michael explains.
+These companies brought their agile mindsets and git-flow practices into hardware development.

-When Duro Labs launched in 2017, Michael saw early signs that the industry was ready for change.
-However, the market wasn’t quite there yet.
-“I can’t tell you how many calls I had with prospective customers who were yelling at me that what we were providing was not a true PLM, because we didn’t have these buttons or these processes that they had been using for 30 years,” he recalls.
+This cultural shift created an opening for tools like Duro, but adoption wasn’t immediate.
+“I can’t tell you how many calls I had with prospective customers who were yelling at me that what we were providing was not a true PLM, because we didn’t have these buttons or these processes that they had been using for 30 years,” Michael recalls.

-Looking ahead, Michael envisions a future where starting a hardware company is as frictionless as launching a software startup.
-“A software developer, even a mid level developer, they can set up their entire tool chain in an hour… What I’m looking forward to is the day that you can do the same thing in the hardware space.”
+Looking ahead, Michael envisions a future where hardware development becomes as streamlined as software development: “A software developer, even a mid-level developer, they can set up their entire tool chain in an hour… What I’m looking forward to is the day that you can do the same thing in the hardware space.”

 Michael's transition from physics to computer science and finally to electrical engineering showcases the value of cross-disciplinary expertise in innovation.
 For tech founders, embracing diverse educational backgrounds and experiences can fuel creativity and enable the development of groundbreaking solutions.